Topics on this page

 - A driver who is convicted of a DUI will get 12 points, making him/her eligible for license revocation.

 Read the Law: Md.
 Code, Transportation § 16-402

 The penalties and procedures for commercial license drivers may be different.
-Check out the Commercial Driver's License Manual from the Maryland Motor Vehicle Administration (MVA) for more information.
+Check out the information about commercial driver's licenses from the Maryland Motor Vehicle Administration (MVA) for more information.